MicrosoftDocs/quantum-docs-pr/tutorial-template.md

 ms.topic: article
 uid: microsoft.quantum.tutorial-template

-# title: <title should match the H1 title - Google displays this on the search results page. (example) "Tutorial: Write and Simulate Qubit-level programs in Q#">
+# title: <title should express the intent of the article.
+Google displays the title on the search results page, best to keep length to 60-65 characters including spaces.
+For example "Tutorial: Write and simulate qubit-level programs in Q#">
 # description: <Description of the tutorial for SEO - this text also appears on the search results page>
 # author: <GitHub handle>
 # ms.author: <ms alias>